Cream cheese frosting is my favourite frosting of all time! It's smooth and creamy with just a little bit of tang.

 - To make ahead of time: prepare the frosting then cover the bowl tightly with clingwrap.
 Keep refrigerated for up to 4 days.
 Allow to come to room temperature for 4 hours then beat on medium-high speed for 2 minutes to keep the frosting fluffy.
 Use as normal.

 - Salted butter: you can use salted butter if you like.
 I prefer unsalted for a sweeter taste.

-- To make your own icing sugar / powdered sugar: blend regular granulated sugar in a powerful blender or nutribullet until it becomes a fine powder.
+- To make your own icing sugar / powdered sugar: blend white sugar in a powerful blender or Nutribullet until it becomes a fine powder.